2019 Native American Day Event

 Teacher Conference

-The San Manuel Band of Mission Indians invites local educators to a one-day conference to discuss the application of curriculum, particularly factual and authentic accounts of California Native American history and culture.
+The Yuhaaviatam of San Manuel Nation invites local educators to a one-day conference to discuss the application of curriculum, particularly factual and authentic accounts of California Native American history and culture.

 Student Conference